George Andguladze

 George Andguladze (born August 6, 1984) is a Georgian operatic bass.

 Born in Tbilisi, Georgian SSR, he graduated from the Accademia delle voci Verdiane and began his operatic career in Italy at Festival Verdi singing Ferrando from Il Trovatore.

 Education

-In 2000/2001 he won a scholarship offered by the President of the State of Georgia, Eduard Shevardnadze.
+In 2000/2001 Andguladze won a scholarship offered by the President of the State of Georgia, Eduard Shevardnadze.
 In 1999 he finished his studies of piano at Zurab Andjaparidze music school.
 In 2002, he completed his studies at Meliton Balanchivadze in Tbilisi, where he graduated in Choral and Orchestral Conducting.
 In 2003 he graduated at the Accademia delle voci Verdiane in Busseto, where he also participated in some events organized by Fondazione Arturo Toscanini.
-Later he attended a master classes program with Renato Bruson and he graduated in lyrical singing at the Conservatory of Reggio nell’Emilia under the guidance of Mauro Trombetta.
+Later he attended a master classes program with Renato Bruson and he graduated in lyrical singing at the conservatory of Reggio nell'Emilia with Mauro Trombetta.